dhbradshaw/react-native-redux-storage-middleware/README.md

 This package encodes that simple pattern for React Native apps.
 A sister package will encode the same pattern for ReactJS.

 ## How do I use it?
-### Usage examples:
+### Overview
 Interactions with storage are triggered through dispatched actions.
 All actions are available in the actions object.
-To get that object for a given module, do something like
+Import it and use its properties to interact with AsyncStorage.
+### Examples:
 ```javascript
 import { actions as storageActions } from 'react-native-redux-storage-middleware'
 ```